JurkiewiczCraig/groupprj/Techlog.md

 # Technical Leg for Group Project, Week 11
-1) Started up ArcGIS Pro and added in data from the map through the ArcGIS online Portal onto the map.
+1) Started up ArcGIS Pro and added in map from the EPA Walkability Index through the ArcGIS online Portal.

 2) Started clipping the data to focus on several urban cities, santa clarita, Austin texas and San Francisco to narrow in on for our study.
 Highlighted several small cities individually then ran the "clip" geoprocessing tool.
-3) From the  "Share" Ribbon, click on "Publish as Web Layer", from there add in the names of each of the cities, publish type of a feature layer and choose the location as "GEOM99GRPPRJ" to uplaod the data onto
+3) From the  "Share" Ribbon, click on "Publish as Web Layer", from there add in the names of each of the cities, publish type of a feature layer and choose the location as "GEOM99GrpPrg" to uplaod the data onto

 4) Open up maps in AGOL and add in the clipped layers (at this point the layers were not loading, switched gears into working in AGOL only from here)

 5) opened up AGOL, loaded "Maps" and added the layer "EPA Walkability Index" ID e09a600e67654f5093f7ece6d8c3feab.
-All maps mentioned in the technical log will be based off of this map and data
+All maps mentioned in the technical log will be based off of this map.
+All Web maps and Storymaps being saved will also be shared directly to the "GEOM99GrpPrg" group for group members to look into and assess.

 6) Started creating web maps for the 4 parameters used when calculating the walkability index (Looked at several different urban cities, one for each of the factors) with dark grey canvas and light blue symbology.
 The four maps created showed off Intersection Density (D3b),  Proximity to Transit Stops(D4a),Emplyment Mix(D2b_E8MixA ) and  employment and household income(D2a_EpHHm).